mozilla/global-sprint/_articles/site-hosts.md

 **Q: What space can be a site?
 Can my house, living room, or garage be a site?**

-A: Any space that has comfortable capacity for your attendees and has good WiFi or an internet connection is appropriate!
-Yes, your home can be a site but keep in mind the Sprint is a public event.
-Be sure you're comfortable with Sprint participants who you may not know they are coming to your home to work.
+A: You are welcome to gather with your friends to Sprint in your home.
+Only sites in community spaces-- such as community centers, universities, libraries, labs, and of course Mozilla offices-- will be listed on our map and made available for registration.
+Sites should also have comfortable capacity for your attendees and has good WiFi or an internet connection is appropriate!

 **Q: I want to host a site, but I don't have my own space.
 What kinds of spaces should I look for?**